Environmental Technology, Diploma

 Program outline

-This program gives you an opportunity to develop a foundation in natural sciences, sustainable resources, communication skills, GIS mapping technology, environmental management and other applied skills.
+This program gives you an opportunity to develop a foundation in natural sciences, sustainable resource management, communication skills, GIS mapping technology, environmental management, and other applied skills.

 What to expect

-The program consists of five 14-week semesters and two eight-week terms, plus two four-month work experiences for Co-op students and is about 3 years long.
+The program is two years in length and consists of four 14-week terms, plus two four-month work experiences for Co-op students.
 As a multi-disciplinary program, Environmental Technology has access to the wide-ranging capital resources of its constituent departments.
 This includes modern biology and chemistry lab facilities, computer labs, surveying equipment, map and air photo collections, greenhouse facilities, meteorological instruments and rock and mineral collections.

 The program hub is located in the Fisher building at the Lansdowne campus.
 It is a place to meet and mentor, to find out what 's going on, to collaborate on assignments, access resources, socialize and recharge.
 It is open from 8:30 a.m. until late evening, and on weekends through arrangement with the Instructional Assistant.